Mortgage Calculator with Extra Payments

 How to use the Mortgage Calculator with Extra Payments

 Start with realistic numbers.
-If you do not know an exact value yet, use a careful estimate and update it later when you have a quote, statement, pay stub, tax document, or lender figure.
+If you do not know an exact value yet, use a careful estimate and update it later when you have a quote, statement, pay record, tax document, or provider figure.

 - Enter the current loan balance, interest rate, and remaining term.